wp-plugins/related-posts-by-taxonomy/readme.txt

 Follow this plugin on [GitHub](https://github.com/keesiemeijer/related-posts-by-taxonomy).

-To have the related posts automatically display after the post content without using the shortcode or widget see the [FAQ](http://wordpress.org/extend/plugins/related-posts-by-taxonomy/faq/).
+See the [FAQ](http://wordpress.org/extend/plugins/related-posts-by-taxonomy/faq/) to have related posts automatically display after the post content without using the shortcode or widget.

 Default usage for the shortcode is:
 <pre><code>[related_posts_by_tax]</code></pre>